helgoboss/helgobox/doc/user-guide.md

     regular _track MIDI path_, which is one reason why it is so flexible.
 - Make sure your audio hardware is not stuck (playback in REAPER should work).
 - Make sure the track is armed for recording and has the appropriate MIDI device input.
+- Make sure your controller is in MIDI mode.
+   - Some controllers, especially DAW controllers, are able to work with several protocols (MCU, HUI, ...).
+   - Consult your controller's manual and take the necessary steps to put it into something like a "generic MIDI" mode.
+   - Example: Presonus Faderport

 When you read this the first time, you might get the impression that this is a lot of work for setting up one simple control mapping.
 It's not.
 Learning mappings is a matter of a few secs after